 Dear Collaborators,

-productive.
-NOAA 13293 shall remain the target region with a Major
+NOAA 13529 shall be the new target region with low-to-intermediate

 See http://www.SolarMonitor.org for images and